arjonsensal/cpaytest/README.md

 For the UI Testing of the facebook login page I covered:
 1. Testing of the Login Functionality with the correct credentials - this should be the simplest and also a valuable go to test in every login function for every page
 2. Testing of the Login Functionality with incorrect credentials - while the other one is a positive test, this one is a negative testing
-3. Testing of the create button - While the other two are important, this should too as well While this exercise challenge is specified as a UI, I automated the first two as a happy path scenario with the login functionality.
+3. Testing of the create button - While the other two are important, this should too as well since this is used to populate data in db and used so users can login on the page
+While this exercise challenge is specified as a UI, I automated the first two as a happy path scenario with the login functionality.

 To run the test: